szymonmaszke/torchlambda/README.md

   --zip-file fileb://model.zip
 ```

-Please save the `LayerVersionArn` similar to step `5.2` and insert it below to add this layer
+Please save the `LayerVersionArn` just like in `6.2` and insert below to add this layer
-to function from step `5.3`:
+to function from previous step:

 ```shell
 $ aws lambda update-function-configuration \